-Club Pathway: Hunting for Habitats
+Club Activities: Hunting for Habitats

 Today you'll introduce your kids to PLUM LANDING and to a mountain ecosystem.
 Start out by having kids watch A Peek at the Peak, a short animated video about the different zones of a mountain.
 Then head outdoors for the related hands-on activity, Habitat Sweet Habitat.